 The great age of canal building started with the construction of the Bridgewater Canal in the mid eighteenth century, completed in 1861.

-The Duke developed plans together with two famous names – John Gilbert, one of his estate managers, and the engineer James Brindley who had previously built a reputation working on mills, water wheels etc. Together, these three men would create the Bridgewater Canal, which proved to be one of the key catalysts that started half a century of canal building.
+The Duke developed canal network plans together with two famous names – John Gilbert, one of his estate managers, and the engineer James Brindley who had previously built a reputation working on mills, water wheels etc. Together, these three men would create the Bridgewater Canal, which proved to be one of the key catalysts that started half a century of canal building.
 It was the first canal not to follow an existing watercourse.

 However, one aspect which perhaps ultimately led to their downfall, was that when the first canals were built, people like Brindley and the Duke were unsure about the future return on their investment.
 The result was that just over one quarter of the UK’s waterways were built as narrow canals, with locks just seven feet wide, in the belief that it would make them less expensive.